phillid/idalius/README.md

 ## Module: URL Title

-idalius can pick a URL out of any channel message and respond in-channel with the title of the link, followed by the domain name (really just the bit in between the first `//` and the first `/` in brackets, so you know roughly what link the title is for, without being overly verbose.
+idalius can pick a URL out of any channel message and respond in-channel with the title of the link, followed by the hostname so you know roughly what link the title is for.

 	<phillid> Testing the URL title thingy https://sighup.nz/ and presuming it works
 	<idalius> Ahoy-hoy ☃ SIGHUP (sighup.nz)